Expergefactor/CS2-Suite/README.md

 Please understand, I am but one person juggling a busy life.
 Unexpected bugs may grow if they gestate and nibble away.
 If you spot any give 'em a squish or point me in their direction - I’ll deal with them.

 Remember, _CS-Suite_ doesn’t replace anything you already have, it just unlocks potential and empowers you to do more.

+# Disclaimer...

+_CS²-SUITE_ IS A CAPABILITY ENHANCEMENT TOOL ONLY, NOTHING MORE.
+DUE DILIGENCE IS ESSENTIAL! _CS2-SUITE_ DOES NOT, NOR DOES IT SEEK TO, CIRCUMVENT  YOUR STANDARD OPERATING PROCEDURES.
+ALWAYS CHECK _CELLSEARCH_ RESULTS AGAINST ORIGINAL DATA  USING OFFICIAL ANALYTICAL TOOLS BEFORE TAKING ANY REAL-WORLD ACTION.
+THE AUTHOR WILL NOT BE LIABLE FOR FAILURES TO ADHERE TO THIS ADVICE.
+NOTHING DERIVED FROM _CS²-SUITE_ IS INTENDED AS EVIDENCE. _CS²-SUITE_ WILL POINT YOU IN THE DIRECTION OF ORIGINAL SOURCE DATA WHICH MUST ALWAYS BE USED AS EVIDENCE OR WHERE REAL-WORLD CONSEQUENCES MAY ARISE.

 **********